bAndie91/tools/descriptions.md

 | [text2img-dataurl](user-tools/text2img-dataurl) | Convert text input to image in "data:..."
 URL representation
 | [timestamper](user-tools/timestamper) | Prepend a timestamp to each input line
 | [touchx](user-tools/touchx) | set execution bit on files and creates them if neccessary
+| [trackrun](user-tools/trackrun) | Record when the given command was started and ended and expose to it in environment variables
 | [ttinput](user-tools/ttinput) | Inject console input in a terminal as if the user typed
 | [uchmod](user-tools/uchmod) | chmod files according to umask
 | [unicodestyle](user-tools/unicodestyle) | Add font styles to input text using Unicode